OctopusDeploy/blog/blog/2023-06/ten-pillars-of-pragmatic-deployments/index.md

 ### Deployment versions

 A release version captures a snapshot of all of the above information, along with the deployment process, package versions, variable values, and scripts.
-This release version is deployed to each environment.
+You deploy this release version to each environment.

 Displaying which release versions have been deployed to each environment provides a high-level view of the state of your deployments.
-With this information, anyone can see what was deployed where.
+With this information, anyone can see what's deployed where.
 By drilling into the details of a release, you can see the commit messages, issues, dependencies, and links to the CI builds.

 ## Pillar 6.
 Measurable deployments {#measurable-deployments}